 Chinese New Year 2017 is the year of the rooster!
 Roosters are believed to be hardworking, resourceful, courageous, and talented.

 Within China, regional customs and traditions are the evening preceding Chinese New Year' and the day itself is an occasion for Chinese families to gather for the annual reunion dinner.
 It is also traditional for every family to thoroughly cleanse the house, in order to sweep away any ill-fortune and to make way for good incoming luck.
-Windows and doors will be decorated with red color paper-cuts and couplets with popular themes of "good fortune" or "happiness", "wealth", and "longevity".
+Windows and doors will be decorated with red colour paper-cuts and couplets with popular themes of "good fortune" or "happiness", "wealth", and "longevity".

 Other activities include lighting firecrackers and giving money in red paper envelopes.